mimiyin/collective-play-s20/README.md

 * Exercise(s): Human Ouija Board

 #### Assignment: Partnering
-   * Groups of 2: You are responding to a call from a dating experiences start-up.
-They want to create an experience where couples can test how well they can communicate in a nonverbal way.
+   * For groups of 2: You are responding to a call from a dating experiences start-up.
+They want to create experiences where couples can test how well they can communicate without using words or word-like gestures.
 Is the other person a good listener?
 Do they give you room to lead?
 Or conversely, are they too timid and always waiting for you to take the lead?
 [Inspiration](https://www.newyorker.com/magazine/2019/10/07/are-you-on-the-apps)

 ***